FREQUENTLY ASKED QUESTIONS

 Who gets to make decisions about CSD?

-If the city councils vote to put the question on the ballot and if voters approve it, the details regarding CSD’s creation will be up to a new school board that would be elected by voters in an election in 2025.
+If voters vote in favor of the creation of a new school district, the details regarding CSD’s creation will be determined by a newly elected school board.
+The school board would be elected by voters in an election in 2025.

 When would the new school district start?